aliantiochJC/ESP8266-Weather-IoT/README.md

 HTTP Response Code: 200
 ```

-### Development certificate setting
+### Development Note

-During development we used:
+During the learning/test stage, the project used:

 ```cpp
 client.setInsecure();
 ```

-This disables server certificate verification.
+This disables TLS certificate verification.

-**Do not treat this as a production security configuration.** For a real deployment, certificate validation should be configured appropriately.
+This is acceptable for the current prototype/testing stage, but a production implementation should perform proper certificate validation.

 ---

-# 🧩 JSON Parsing
+## 🧩 JSON Parsing with ArduinoJson

-ArduinoJson is used to convert the response into accessible data.
+The raw API response is JSON.

+The project uses ArduinoJson to parse it:

 ```cpp
 DynamicJsonDocument doc(2048);